ggogel/seafile-containerized/README.md

      ```

     This will be used for the SERVICE_URL and FILE_SERVER_ROOT.
     Important: Changing those values in the config files later won't have any effect because they are written to the database.
 Those values have priority over the config files.
 To change them enter the "System Admin" section on the web-ui.
-If you encounter issues with file upload, it's likely that those are configured incorrectly.
+If you encounter issues with file upload, those are likely misconfigured.
      ```
     - SEAFILE_URL=seafile.mydomain.com
      ```